joshcanhelp/josh-to-11/content/md/post/79-using-the-social-technologies-of-the-web-effectively.md

 I think the biggest piece of advice I can offer is to always keep in mind that online conversations CAN and WILL cross over, no matter how separate you try and keep them.
 Being comfortable with this mingling I part of being a good social technology user.
 That assume that everything you write, every comment, every post, every picture, unless it’s being shared over email to someone you trust, has the possibility of becoming very public.
 I might have something unconstructive to say about someone or something but, unless I’m prepared to put my name behind it (like a bad review of a product/service/company), I’m not going to type it out and post it.

 Keeping in mind that your online life is, for the most part, entirely public offers you a chance to show a unique side of yourself.
 Not many people want to hire an automaton and, if they do, you’re probably doing yourself a favor by scaring them off with your fun personal life.
-My humor and personality and creativity flows through a lot of what I do and that makes me a gerat person to work with if you’re interested in doing something interesting, trying something new, or pushing the boundaries a little bit.
+My humor and personality and creativity flows through a lot of what I do and that makes me a great person to work with if you’re interested in doing something interesting, trying something new, or pushing the boundaries a little bit.
 I see the sum of my personal and professional interactions online as a vibrant, intimate resume that goes far beyond what I can compile in a PDF.

 So, to summarize: